orchetect/swift-riff/README.md

 ## Library Structure

-- `SwiftRIFF`: umbrella package target loads all package modules including additional file specification abstractions (ie: WAV)
+- `SwiftRIFF`: umbrella package target which loads all submodules

   - `SwiftRIFFCore`: package target offers the basic `RIFFFile` type which allows parsing any generic RIFF-based file

-  - Custom RIFF chunk abstractions may be built by adopting the `RIFFFileChunk` protocol and passing these custom types into the `RIFFFile` parser so it can identify them during parsing (For an example, see the `WAVFile` type and its chunk implementation)
+    > Custom RIFF chunk abstractions may be built by adopting the `RIFFFileChunk` protocol and passing these custom types into the `RIFFFile` parser so it can identify them during parsing (For an example, see the `WAVFile` type and its chunk implementation)

   - `SwiftRIFFWAV`: [WAV](https://en.wikipedia.org/wiki/WAV) file specification abstraction (which uses RIFF as its underlying file structure)

 ## Installation